Bakaffa: Life

 There was no occasion to accuse the guilty.
 The whole court, and all strangers attending there upon business, fled, and spread a universal terror through the whole streets of Gondar. [...]
 What this sedition would have ended in, it is hard to know, had it not been for the immediate resolution of the king, who ordered a general pardon and amnesty to be proclaimed at the door of the palace.

 Notwithstanding this clemency, Bakaffa later was quoted as remarking that although he loved the inhabitants of Gondar, they only responded with hate.

-Bakaffa added several new buildings to the capital city of Gondar.
+Masih Sagad, Bakaffa added several new buildings to the capital city of Gondar.
 He is credited with the construction of a vast banqueting hall on the north side of the Royal Enclosure, which might be the structure where he held a lavish feast for all in 1725; next to it stands Mentewab's Castle, which might have been built by Bakaffa's son and heir Iyasu II, but definitely was constructed before Mentewab retired from the capital to her palace at Qusquam in 1750.
 These are last new buildings erected in the Royal Enclosure.

 A marvel of his reign, recorded in his Royal Chronicle, was the construction of a new kind of boat on Lake Tana in 1726 by two foreigners from Egypt, Demetros and Giyorgis, unlike the traditional ones built from reeds.